Tips, gratuities and service charges

 However, employers must set out how cash tips are distributed in its publicly displayed Tips and Gratuities Notice’ – see below.

-Requirement to display a ‘Tips and Gratuities Notice’
+Obligation to display a tips and gratuities notice

 Customers have the right to know what service charges are used for and who they go to.